-To the management of Ikamva Lisezandleni Zethu (Non-Profit Organisation)
+To the Management of Ikamva Lisezandleni Zethu (Non-Profit Organisation)

-We have compiled the annual financial statements of Ikamva Lisezandleni Zethu (Non-Profit Organisation), as set out on pages 10 - 19, based on the information you have provided.
-These annual financial statements comprise the statement of financial position of Ikamva Lisezandleni Zethu (Non-Profit Organisation) as at 30 November 2019, the statement of income and retained earnings, Statement of Comprehensive Income and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have compiled the annual financial statements of Ikamva Lisezandleni Zethu (Non-Profit Organisation), as set out on pages 10 - 21, based on information you have provided.
+These annual financial statements comprise the statement of financial position of Ikamva Lisezandleni Zethu (Non-Profit Organisation) as at 30 November 2020, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.